tian-wen/learnGit/readme.txt

 Git has a mutable indexn called stage.
 Git tracks changes.
 this is test.
-creating a new branch dev.
+creating a new branch is quick AND simple.